vigneshwar0246/vigneshwar0246/README.md

 ### AI Medical Report Assistant

-An AI system designed to work with uploaded medical reports.
+An AI-powered system designed to work with uploaded medical reports and provide intelligent report-based interaction.

 **CORE**